Spice it Up

 One step that is essential is to toast your spices (but don't toast herbs—herbs are from the leafy parts of the plant; spices are not).
 Some of the recipes below use ground spices for convenience, which you can toast lightly in a pan.
 Just measure and swirl them in a dry sauté pan over medium heat until fragrant, then cool and use.
 Toasting deepens flavors, but also makes them a little more perishable, so use them within a few weeks.
 For whole spices, dry toast the same way, individually (as toasting time may vary from spice to spice), then grind in a spice grinder or carefully cleaned coffee mill.

 Using spice blends can impart delicious, unique flavors to your dishes.
-And as new ethnic foods continue to be embraced by our country's eaters, I expect the availability of spices to continue to broaden in response.
+And as global flavors continue to be embraced by westerners, I expect the availability of spices to continue to broaden in response.
 So it's worth exploring the world of spices today, tomorrow and in the years ahead.

 Check out some of our tasty spice rub recipes from Robin below as well as more spice rubs on our site.